 Itchiness can be a symptom of folliculitis.
 Folliculitis normally occurs 3 weeks to 3 months after hair transplant surgery, but it can linger in some cases .
 Other symptoms include red pimples around the recipient site.

-Any shock hair loss after your hair transplant should have stopped by this point.
-It’s rare to see shedding 4 months after your hair transplant, unless you have a particularly long hair growth cycle.
+Hair transplant shedding, also known as ‘shock loss‘ should have stopped by this point.
+It’s rare to see shedding 4 months after your hair transplant unless you have a particularly long hair growth cycle.

 Hair shedding at this stage may be a sign of ongoing hair loss in other areas of the scalp.
 To reduce this, it’s important to use hair loss treatments like Finasteride or Minoxidil.
 Finasteride is usually the most appropriate choice for men with male pattern baldness.

-If you haven’t seen the results you want — or you’re ready to start your hair transplant journey — book a free consultation with the Wimpole Clinic.
+If you haven’t seen the results you want or if you’re just ready to start your hair transplant journey, book a free consultation with the Wimpole Clinic today.
 We’ll diagnose your hair loss and create a bespoke treatment plan for you.

 Simply fill in your details in the form below and we'll get in touch with you shortly.